 The goal is to create a diversified portfolio of investments that are socially responsible.
 Investments are then monitored ongoing and necessary changes are implemented.

 All you need to know about QuayStreet

-QuayStreet is a specialist funds management firm with a team across Auckland, New Zealand and Sydney, Australia.
+We are a specialist funds management firm based in Auckland.
 QuayStreet offers a range of diversified and sector specific investment funds for investors with varying investment needs and timeframes.

 10 Actively Managed Funds

 - 3 Diversified Funds for various investor risk profiles: Conservative, Balanced or Growth.